Genivia/RE-flex/doc/index.md

       std::cout << "Found " << matcher.text() << std::endl;
 ~~~

+Interactive input is slow to consume due to non-buffered input.

 We can also pattern match text from `FILE` descriptors.
 The additional benefit
 of using `FILE` descriptors is the automatic decoding of UTF-16/32 input to
 UTF-8 by the `reflex::Input` class that manages input sources and their state.